hemant10-1995/watson-task3/README.md

 # hello-python-flask
-#These step to follow run on you Local machine
+#These step follow to run on your Local machine

+step-1
+Clone this repository from the git clone command